-Dennis Wenger Hazard Reduction and Recovery Center Texas A & M University College Station, Texas 77843 During 1984-1985, sociologists from the Disaster Research Center (DRC) at the University of Delaware and social scientists associated with the Institute of Mass Communication and Journalism at the University of Tokyo in Japan undertook a joint research project on mass media reporting of news about disasters in both countries.
-Using a common research design, cooperatively developed ahead of time, the Americans studied local community-level reporting of a major hurricane (Hurricane Alicia in the Houston, Texas area) and a major flood (around Tulsa, Oklahoma) while the Japanese concurrently researched the reporting of two similar disasters (around Nagasaki and Hiroshima) in their country.
-After the field data had been analyzed, the researchers from both societies held a meeting in the United States to compare their findings.
+During 1984-1985, sociologists from the Disaster Research Center (DRC) at the University of Delaware and social scientists associated with the Institute of Mass Communication and Journalism at the University of Tokyo in Japan undertook a joint research project on mass media reporting of news about disasters in both countries.
+Using a common although not identical research design, cooperatively developed ahead of time, the Americans studied local community-level reporting of a major hurricane (Hurricane Alicia in the Houston, Texas area in 1983) and a major sudden flood (around Tulsa, Oklahoma in 1984) while the Japanese concurrently researched the reporting of two similar disasters (floods around Nagasaki in 1982 and an earthquake in the Tohoku district in 1983) in their country.
+After the field data had been mostly analyzed, the researchers from both societies held a meeting in the United States to compare their findings.

 The conclusions drawn at that meeting as well as other later comparison of interviews and content analyses are summarized in this paper.
 We additionally point out the new questions generated by our findings.
-Also, since despite the considerable socio-cultural contrasts between the two societies, far more similarities than differences were found in mass media reporting of disaster news, we advance an explanation for this in the last part of the paper along with some policy implications.
+Also, since despite the considerable sociocultural contrasts between the two societies, far more similarities than differences were found in mass media reporting of disaster news, we advance an explanation for this in the last part of the paper along with some policy implications.